Atomic Blonde

 Race: 3.25/5

-No ostensible characters of color appear, but the score’s a bit handwaved to reflect the accurate setting of 1980s Berlin.
+No ostensible characters of color appear, but this does at least reflect the film’s setting of 1980s Berlin.
 Historically, the primary ethnic minorities in Berlin were Jews and Eastern Europeans, communities generally deemed as “white” by modern-day American lexicon.
 Some non-white migration waves to Berlin include Turkish guest workers during in the 1960s or refugees fleeing the Vietnam War in the 1970s, but these populations tallied in the tens of thousands at the time of this film's setting.

 That being said, the actor who plays French spy Delphine (Sofia Boutella) is half Algerian, half French.
 Her character is both positive and well-rounded which helps lift this score.
 I only wish that [SPOILER] she hadn't been so rudely killed off, as her status as the only queer person of color comes with a long history of being narratively disposed of.
 [END SPOILER]